Features of long-term care insurance

 More exclusions

 Check your reimbursement policy's exclusions (i.e., reasons you won’t get paid).
-Some of these are pretty important, so pay attention again.
+Some of these are pretty important.

 • Excluded: Unlicensed caregivers